Yelinz/switchingsoftware/content/use/write-freely/index.en.md

 The site is [open source][floss] and extremely privacy-friendly, collecting the absolute minimum amount of information needed for it to work.

-Write Freely has just started federating using the ActivityPub standard, so you can follow Write Freely blogs through e.g. Mastodon account.
+Write Freely has just started [federating][fediverse] using the ActivityPub standard, so you can follow Write Freely blogs through e.g. Mastodon account.

 {{< infobox >}}
 - **Sign up:**